What Are the KPIs of a COO?

 Cash conversion cycle

 A critical financial KPI for a COO is the cash conversion cycle.
 This metric measures how long it takes to convert resources into cash.
 The goal is to keep this number decreasing.
 A shorter cash conversion cycle means the business is running more efficiently.
-For example, if a business sells inventory on account, it must know how long it will take to turn it into cash.
+For example, if a company sells inventory on account, it must know how long it will take to turn it into cash.

 The cash conversion cycle has three components.
 The first part is current inventory levels, the second is current sales, and the third is outstanding payables.
-Outstanding payable are amounts that must be paid to vendors.
+Outstanding payables are amounts that must be paid to vendors.
 Each component has a specific time frame.
 If the cash conversion cycle is long, it could mean that the company is wasting money on inventory and is not using it to generate revenue.

 The cash conversion cycle is one of many metrics that gauge a company’s efficiency.
 If the number is declining, it’s a good sign, while a rising one should prompt further investigation.
 Cash conversion cycles can be measured for various industries, including consulting, software, insurance, and other businesses that don’t carry inventories.
 The exact number depends on the type of business and the type of management, but a decreasing number is a good sign.
 The shorter the time it takes to convert resources into cash, the better.